doniaskima/doniaskima/README.md

 - ⚡ Fun fact **i like coffee and maybe 3 people**

+- 🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.

+- ✍️  In my free time, I pursue Blog Writing n reading as hobbies/side hustles.

 - ✨ I'm looking forward to learn great things.

 - 🌱 Always looking for collaborators.